MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-sdn-data-path-wac-extension.md

 ## Scenario parameters

-After choosing the scenario, fill a list of mandatory and optional parameters to start the capture.
-These basic parameters will just point the tool to the connection that needs to be diagnosed.
+After choosing the scenario, fill out a list of mandatory and optional parameters to start the capture.
+These basic parameters will point the tool to the connection that needs to be diagnosed.
 The tool then will use these parameters for queries to run a successful capture, without any intervention from the user to figure out the expected packet flow, the machines involved in the scenario, their location in the cluster, or the capture filters to apply on each machine.
-The mandatory parameters enable the capture to run, and the optional ones help filter out some noise.
+The mandatory parameters enable the capture to run, and the optional parameters help filter out some noise.

 <center>